osuthorpe/llm-expect/wiki/Contribution-Guidelines.md

 # Contribution Guidelines

-We are thrilled that you are interested in contributing to Vald8!
+We are thrilled that you are interested in contributing to LLM Expect!
 We are building a community of developers who care about **simple, transparent, and rigorous AI evaluation**.

 ## Our Values